sudo-suadKF/Networking-Assignment/README.md

 **What is an A Record?**

-It maps a **domain name** -> **IPv4 address**.
+It maps a **domain name** to an **IPv4 address**.
 This allows users to enter **yourdomain.com* instead of an IP.

 DNS workflow (simplified):
 - Browser asks DNS resolver
-- If not cached → resolver asks Root Server
+- If not cached -> resolver asks Root Server
-- Root Server → sends TLD server address
+- Root Server -> sends TLD server address
-- TLD server → sends authoritative nameserver
+- TLD server -> sends authoritative nameserver
-- Nameserver → returns the correct IP
+- Nameserver -> returns the correct IP
-- Resolver → sends IP back to browser
+- Resolver -> sends IP back to browser

 ### Step 6: Install & Run Nginx
 - Update packages and install Nginx: